 Content, when used strategically, can help funnel potential customers towards reaching a touch point or finalizing a transaction.

 Both of these processes work in tandem to build various elements of a website (like navigation and presentation of media), with the ultimate goal of creating a user-friendly website.
-But even though web design and web development are often used interchangeably, they denote two different skill-sets and responsibilities.
+But even though website design and web development are often used interchangeably, they denote two different skill-sets and responsibilities.

 Typically if one likes pushing pixels around, one is a designer.
 But if one would rather write code to solve problems, one is a developer.